 Keep the Twin Wardens in mind

 You’ll want to improve your social link with the Twin Wardens in the Velvet room if you plan on fusing Personas on a regular basis.
 To impress them, you must find or create Personas with specific abilities at their request.
-As you build your relationship, the Wardens give you more options for leveling, fusing, and summoning Personas.
+If you take the time to follow their guidance, the Wardens give you more options for leveling, fusing, and summoning Personas.

 When the Wardens give you a new mission to get a certain persona with a specific move, keep it in mind.
-Find Personas that have that ability, and then keep using them in fusion and passing the move to the result until you get what you want.
-Note, however, that you can only obtain some of the results the Twins may request.
+Find Personas that have that ability, and then keep using them via fusion, combining them until you get what you want.
+Advanced fusion will only work for some of the results the Twins may request.
 For others, you may need to get creative.